nespinoza/stsci-exocoffee/index.md

 ### ⚫ Who can join the Exocoffee?

-Everyone is invited to join to our sessions, in particular STScI folks and the John Hopkins University (JHU) community.
-As long as you have interest in exoplanetary science, you are welcome to join our sessions.
+Everyone is invited to join our sessions, in particular STScI folks and the John Hopkins University (JHU) community, as long as you have an interest in exoplanetary science.

 ### ⚫ When?
 Where?